ickc/bootstrapping-os-environments/suse/README-OpenHPC.md

     - btrfs
     - without swap
 - by default, it chooses wicked, alternatively, you can choose Network Manager
+- turn off firewall, as OpenHPC doc will ask you to turn it off later

 Automated: follow the AutoYaST guide and use profile from pre-existing installation.